MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 Unfortunately there is no formula.
 Every person is different and so the approach taken needs to be customized

 The power behind effective mentors is they adapt to the needs of their mentee.
-The more tools a mentor has, the more able they are to adapt to ther mentees needs
+The more tools a mentor has, the more able they are to adapt to their mentees needs